 Performance indicators are elements of an organization's work efforts, outputs and outcomes that can be measured and assessed against targets in order to evaluate the efficiency, effectiveness and quality of its operations.
-The following are performance indicators against which the Office will assess its 2018-19 performance, including audit performance.
+The following are performance indicators against which the Office will assess its 2019-20 performance, including audit performance.

-Performance Indicator Description Office Target Implemented recommendations Percentage of recommendations implemented after two years 80% or higher 2.
+Performance Indicator Description Office Target Recommendations accepted by those audited Percentage of recommendations accepted 95% or higher 2.
 Published reports Reports released during year Four 3.
-Planned audits completed Whether audits planned for the year were performed 80% or higher 4.
-Financial audits on target Financial audits completed by applicable target dates All target dates met 5.
+Planned audits completed Whether audits planned for the year were performed 80% or higher Financial audits and reporting on target Financial audits completed by applicable target dates All target dates met 5.
 Performance audits on target Performance audits completed by applicable target dates 80% or higher 6.
-Strategic projects completed Percentage of 2018-19 strategic projects completed 80% or higher 7.
-MLA satisfaction Percentage of MLAs satisfied with our work 80% or higher 8.
-Staff satisfaction (Note 1) Percentage of staff who feel this is a good place to work 80% or higher
+Strategic projects completed Percentage of 2019-20 strategic projects completed 80% or higher 7.
+MLA satisfaction (Note 1) Percentage of MLAs satisfied with our work 80% or higher 8.
+Staff satisfaction (Note 2) Percentage of staff who feel this is a good place to work 80% or higher